 4 Plants Per Household Canada

 Nearly all provinces are following the 4-plant system, which allows Canadians to grow 4 plants from home.
-At first glance, legally being able to grow up to 4 plants per residence seems like a
+At first glance, legally being able to grow up to 4 plants per residence seems like a sweet deal.

 But as soon as you invest the time, energy, and money into this tiny four-plant grow op, it will quickly become obvious that growing 4 plants just isn’t worth it.
-A lot of work is involved in rowing weed from home, even for a small grow operation.
+A lot of work is involved in growing weed from home, even for a small grow operation.

 The other issue with the four-plant rule is that this number of plants is insufficient for a high percentage of medical patients.
 Four plants may sound like it has the potential to produce a fair amount of bud.